multi-coop/multi-site-app/README.md

 # Multi-site

-**This app allows to deploy an SPA website, by pointing to distant contents (markdown files) hosted on github or gitlab.**
+**This app allows to deploy an SPA website, by pointing to distant contents (markdown files) hosted anywhere on github or gitlab.**

 ---
 ## Why this project ?

 ( ... so you may ask ... )

 We simply didn't want to have all our `.md` contents in the same repo than the app deploying them into an simili-static website...

 Yes, sometimes it's simpler to distinguish the repos you want people to collaborate into, depending if you're expecting them to contribute only to the content texts, or to the code...
 Usually it's not the same kind of people nor the same required skills.

 We also wanted to display some filterable galeries : for instance having a page with a card for every team member, or a card for every project in our portfolio, ... and filtering which cards you want to hide given some tags...

 Finally we wanted a reusable app to deploy different websites, without having to fork the project...
 It's just a matter of changing the `.env` file and having another contents in another repo...

 In short, vuepress or equivalent "static-contents-based" apps weren't versatile nor simple enough for our needs (and we wanted to have a bit of fun doing this project from scratch)...

 ## Who did that ?

 ( ...
 Aren't you a bit of a curious fellow ? ... )

-This open source tool was developped by the cooperative **[multi](https://multi.coop)** (and our website is based on this solution).
+This open source tool was developped by the tech cooperative **[multi](https://multi.coop)** (and our website is based on this solution).

 ---

 ## Main features

 - Load distant `.md` contents hosted on Github or Gitlab ;
 - Multi lingual (if you provide the dictionnaries) ;
 - Filters and cards ;
 - Specific urls for every item you can provide on the fly ;

 ---

 ## Setup

 ### The `.env` file